armory/documentation/_install_guide/authz.md

 * Configure a Service Account for some operations

 # Authorization
 Authorization is handled by a micro-service called `Fiat`.
 Fiat is responsible for access control for both applications and accounts.
 It's also responsible for executing triggers with service accounts.
+Fiat authorization model is open by default, read more about authorizations [here](https://www.spinnaker.io/setup/security/authorization).

 ## Open Port